Polidea/android-notification-utils/README.md

-mall utilities connected with notifications that Polidea (http://www.polidea.com/) is using in order to simplify handling notifications for android.
+Small utility that Polidea (http://www.polidea.com/) uses in order to simplify handling notifications for android.
-They are inspired by iPhone notification system.
+It is inspired by iPhone notification system.

 The notifications are NOT aiming to replace android's broadcasts.
 They are mostly used in order to provide in-application notifications with typesafe notification arguments,